sinedied/articles/articles/oss/azure-pipelines-for-oss/azure-pipelines-for-oss.md

 I highly recommend that you add a status badge on your GitHub repository so that people get a positive signal on your project:

 - It's maintained and you care for its quality
-- Contributors can push PR with confidence
+- Contributors can push PRs with confidence

 To do so, go back to your pipelines builds and click `Status badge` on the menu: